tiwatson/wandering-labs-availability-2/Readme.md

 [![Build Status](https://travis-ci.org/tiwatson/wandering-labs-availability-2.svg?branch=master)](https://travis-ci.org/tiwatson/wandering-labs-availability-2)

-### Current in development and not production ready.
+### Current in development and just about production ready.

 In 7 parts.
 Completely hosted serverless on Amazon AWS using a combination of Lambda, DynamoDB, SNS, S3 and API Gateway.